Please ensure Javascript is enabled for purposes of website accessibility

 Skip to main content

-In light of this, Council set an ambitious tree canopy target of an increase of 35% by 2050.
+Council has set an ambitious tree canopy target of an increase of 35% by 2050.
 To achieve this target Council is committed to planting 3000+ new trees in our streets and reserves per year and encouraging private land owners to plant 500 new trees on private land per year.

 Tree Map